I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_track_information2.md

 The fixed packet bit indicates, under some circumstances, when set to 1, that write operations to the track must must use fixed packets.
 For a complete explanation of the meaning of this bit, see the <i>SCSI Multimedia Commands - 3 (MMC-3)</i> specification.

-`FixedPacketSize`

-The blocking factor.
-This value The fixed packet size is valid only when the Packet and the FP bits are both set to one.

-`FreeBlocks`

-The maximum number of user data blocks that are available for recording in the track.

-`LastRecordedAddress`

-`Length`

-The length, in bytes, of this structure.
+`Packet`

+The fixed packet bit indicates, under some circumstances, when set to 1, that write operations to the track must must use fixed packets.
+For a complete explanation of the meaning of this bit, see the <i>SCSI Multimedia Commands - 3 (MMC-3)</i> specification.

+`Blank`

+The blank bit, when set to 1, indicates that the track contains no written data and last recorded address field is invalid.
+For a complete explanation of the meaning of this bit, see the <i>SCSI Multimedia Commands - 3 (MMC-3)</i> specification.

+`ReservedTrack`

+The reserved track bit, when 1, indicates that the track is reserved.

+`NWA_V`

+A boolean value that indicates, when 1, that the value in <b>NextWritableAddress</b> is valid.
+If 0, the value in <b>NextWritableAddress</b> is invalid.

 `LRA_V`

 A boolean value that indicates whether the <b>LastRecordedAddress</b> member is valid or not.
 If <b>LRA_V</b> is 1, the <b>LastRecordedAddress</b> member is valid.
 If 0, the <b>LastRecordedAddress</b> member is not valid.

+`Reserved6`

+Reserved.

+`TrackStartAddress`

+The starting address of the specified track.

 `NextWritableAddress`

 The logical block address of the next writable user block in the track specified by the track number (<b>TrackNumberLsb</b> and <b>TrackNumberMsb</b>).

-`NWA_V`

-A boolean value that indicates, when 1, that the value in <b>NextWritableAddress</b> is valid.
-If 0, the value in <b>NextWritableAddress</b> is invalid.

-`Packet`

-The fixed packet bit indicates, under some circumstances, when set to 1, that write operations to the track must must use fixed packets.
-For a complete explanation of the meaning of this bit, see the <i>SCSI Multimedia Commands - 3 (MMC-3)</i> specification.

-`Reserved4`

-Reserved.

-`Reserved5`

-Reserved.

-`Reserved6`

-Reserved.
+`FreeBlocks`

+The maximum number of user data blocks that are available for recording in the track.

+`FixedPacketSize`

+The blocking factor.
+This value The fixed packet size is valid only when the Packet and the FP bits are both set to one.

+`TrackSize`

+Track Size is the number of user data blocks in the track.

+`LastRecordedAddress`

+`TrackNumberMsb`

+The most significant byte of the track number.

+`SessionNumberMsb`

+The most significant byte of the session number.

 `Reserved7`

 Reserved7

-`ReservedTrack`

-The reserved track bit, when 1, indicates that the track is reserved.

-`SessionNumberLsb`

-The least significant byte of the session number.

-`SessionNumberMsb`

-The most significant byte of the session number.

-`TrackMode`

-The track mode.
-See the <i>SCSI-3 Multi-Media </i>specification for an explanation of meaning of this member.

-`TrackNumberLsb`

-The least significant byte of the track number.

-`TrackNumberMsb`

-The most significant byte of the track number.

-`TrackSize`

-Track Size is the number of user data blocks in the track.

-`TrackStartAddress`

-The starting address of the specified track.

 ## Requirements